CUATLAS/DocumentationGuide/README.md

 + **Consider it part of your work!** It’s often the only part of your work that will survive.
 Plus, good documentation makes the work easier to understand...IE, better!

 ## Wordpress
 We highly encourage that you use Wordpress as a platform for your work-in-progress blog.
-Wordpress.com is free, customizable, and you can always upgrade to Wordpress.org if you want more control, customization, etc. If you really feel like another platform is better for your needs, feel free to discuss it with us.
+Wordpress.com is free, easy to get started with, and you can always upgrade to Wordpress.org if you want more control, customization, etc. If you really feel like another platform is better for your needs, feel free to discuss it with us.
 In working with hundreds of students on this documentation practice, we've found that Wordpress is far and away the most straightforward and comprehensive option.

 ### Using Categories and Custom Menus
 In Wordpress, posts can be separated by category.
 You might be required to keep an online journal in your Form class and also in your Object class. **You do not need two separate blogs for this!** Simply set up one blog, and when you create posts, use categories to identify which class they are for.

 Once your posts are categorized, you can create a custom menu that separates all of your Form posts from your Object posts.

+### Posting Video
+Video is one of the best ways to communicate your work.
+The best way to include video content is to post the video on [Vimeo](https://vimeo.com/) and embed it into your post.
+The free version of wordpress does not allow you to post video, so using Vimeo is a simple work-around.
+YouTube is another option, we suggest Vimeo because it has a more professional, creative-minded aesthetic and connotation.

+    Project videos are one of the best ways to explain your work.
+Here is a terrific example of a project video by TAM student Mike about his Capstone project - [What is ZimVR](https://vimeo.com/248241674)

+    Videos are also a great way to show that you got something working.
+Here is an

+### Posting Code
+[Github Gist](https://gist.github.com/) is a great option for embedding code into your blog post.
+Gist works well for embedding code snippets.
+For larger programs, it is ideal to link to a Github repository.
+Don’t overload your post with too much code!

+### Photos and Video
+Do your best to capture photos and videos in landscape orientation - this format is vastly superior for the blog format since it allows the content to take up more of the screen.

 ## What to Document
 + Write a post any time you make significant progress or have a meaningful experience in your work.